Panjab University: Museum of Fine Arts

 Museum of Fine Arts is a part of the Department of Art History and Visual Arts, inaugurated in 1968.
-The Museum building, made in red sandstone, is one of the most iconic landmarks in the university campus and has been earmarked as a heritage building.
+The Museum building, made in red sandstone, is one of the landmarks in the university campus and has been earmarked as a heritage building.
 It has a large collection of works of contemporary Indian art, including paintings, sculptures, graphics and drawings by artists such as Jamini Roy, M.F.
 Husain, Satish Gujral, J. Swaminathan, Ram Kumar, A. Ramachandran, K.G.
 Subramanyan, Vivan Sundaram, Bhupen Khakhar, Dhanraj Bhagat, Arpana Caur, Shiv Singh etc.

 Organization and administration

 Governance

 The day-to-day functioning of the university is headed by Vice Chancellor.
 The office of the Dean of University Instruction (DUI) is the academic head of Panjab University and its Regional Centres.

+Internal Organizational Structure

+Panjab University Internal Structure shown in Orgranogram.